 Consistency with Building Science Principles.
 The study confirmed the air sealing and insulation savings for HES and HES were consistent with key building science principles and positively correlated with participant exhibiting certain characteristics.
-For example, the study confirmed a that participant with higher total savings were associated with higher pre-program consumption and that those with greater air sealing savings were associated with greater post-air sealing CFM reductions.
+For example, the study confirmed that participants with higher total savings were associated with higher pre-program consumption and that those with greater air sealing savings were associated with greater post-air sealing CFM reductions.
 While expected, these intuitive outcomes confirm the validity of our billing analysis model results and show greater pre-participant savings when greater savings opportunities exist.

 Low rates of HES insulation installation